swade1987/gitops-with-kustomize/docs/kustomize-setup.md

 The base directory contains all non-environment specific configuration.
 This could be:

 -  Any manifests which are deployed to every environment (e.g. PSPs, Storage Classes, RBAC etc)
-- `HelmRelease` manifests without the environment specific ingress host names.
+- `HelmRelease` manifests without the environment specific details

 ### kustomize/base/cluster